jeffbean/dbackups/README.md

 * Add cleanup for the dump files. (relying on temp dir cleanup today)
 * A simple UI to see uploaded backups, and configure database entries.

-## Test install

-To test that the package installed correctly with the python path setup run the following:

-    dbackuptest

-This will do nothing but exercise importing the modules going to be used with the cron script.
-This also verifies that the entry points are working properly.

 ## DataBase Troubleshooting